The Beak of the Finch: Content

-The finches of the title are the Galapagos or 'Darwin's Finches,' passerine songbirds in the Galapagos Islands.
-The species are so distinct that when Charles Darwin collected them in the islands he thought they were completely different birds, and it was only when he was back in London in 1837 that the ornithologist John Gould revealed that they were closely allied, reinforcing Darwin's growing view that “species are not immutable.”
+The finches of the title are Darwin's Finches,' passerine songbirds in the Galápagos Islands.
+The species are so distinct that when Charles Darwin collected them during the voyage of the Beagle he thought they were completely different birds, and it was only when he was back in London in 1837 that the ornithologist John Gould revealed that they were closely allied, reinforcing Darwin's growing view that “species are not immutable.”
 The adaptations of their numerous species, in three genera, show diverging evolution to exploit several ecological niches in the rugged and dry Galápagos Islands.